Are Gates, Musk Being 'Too Aggressive' With AI Concerns?

 The professor acknowledges "there are some legitimate concerns" about robots taking jobs away from humans, but "I don't think it's a problem we have to face today...
 It can be counterproductive to overestimate what machines can do right now."
 Eventually humankind will reach a world where robots do practically everything, the professor believes, but with a universal basic income this could simply leave us humans with more leisure time.

-"people are prepared for the jobs of the future" (Score:2)
+"people are prepared for the jobs of the future" (Score:1)

 First, steam engines were going to kill off everyone's job.
 Then it was power tools.
 Then cars.
 Then computers.
 Cassette tapes were going to kill the music market.
 VHS was going to kill movies and TV.